 Q8.
 Empty box 1 = 4, empty box 2 = 2

 PASS THE KENT 11 PLUS – MATHS ASSESSMENT

 This revision guide will focus on a range of different mathematical calculations which will be required for the 11+ assessment.

 Written and created by the UK’s leading recruitment experts, this guide will guarantee to improve your child’s knowledge and understanding regarding all the basics needed to successfully pass the Kent Grammar School EntryTest.

 When you order you will receive the following free bonus;

-Plus 30-days FREE ACCESS to the kent test online testing suite.
+Plus 30-days FREE ACCESS to the kent eleven plus online testing suite.
 Thereafter, just £5.95 per month.
 No minimum term.
 You may cancel anytime.
 Cancel before the 30-days are up and you will not be charged.
 Online suite access on PC, MAC and mobile devices.

 Kent Test: Maths - Guidance and Sample questions and answers for the 11+ Maths Kent Test

 Complete 11+ Kent Test 5 Book Revision Series Set - Sample Practice Papers, Explanations & Guidance